kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(bounce)
 ```

-A dynamic item’s density, along with its size, determines its "mass" when it participates in behaviors.
-Elasticity changes how much an item bounces in a collision - the default is 0.0.
-Resistance, when set, will reduce linear velocity until the item stops.
-Play around with these values and observe how the animation changes.
+A dynamic item’s density, along with its size, determines its "mass" when it participates with other behaviors.
+Elasticity changes how much an item bounces in a collision – the default is 0.0.
+Resistance, when set, reduces linear velocity until the item stops.

+Play around with these values and observe how the animation changes if you like.

 Add this line to the end of the playground: